VoteVeto2/VoteVeto2.github.io/_posts/2025-03-10-Knowledge-Distill.md

 Model distillation is like an apprenticeship, where the student learns directly from the teacher, step by step.
 Just as an apprentice chef learns cooking skills by watching and following closely as the experienced chef prepares dishes, the smaller AI model learns key concepts directly from the larger, knowledgeable AI model.

 ## Conclusion
-In doing so, we can make AI more accessible, efficient, and widely usable, bringing smart technology to more people.
+Through model distillation, we demonstrate a way to make **Large** AI models more accessible, efficient, and widely usable, not just those with access to massive computing resources.